Roy Goldman, FSA 1980, MAAA, CERA, PhD

 - ERM exam (’12-’13)

-- Papers published in referred journals, Health Watch, and Contingencies
+- Papers published in the Transactions, Journal of Managed Care, Health Watch, and Contingencies

 - First chair of Research Papers committee